Lytecyde/PACEalpha/README.md

 phaser game of covert ops dealing with a nonviolent uprising using negotiation techniques, emotology, social relationship networks.

-it is a roguelite game, curious differences from the definition
+it is a roguelite game, curious differences from the definition are
-- with a band of characters the player can assume it is not
+- with a band of characters the player can assume, it is not a single alter ego game.
 - no mass killings, in fact you need to save lives and win their hearts
 -